Posted: under Digital Migration, new media, newspaper crisis, Newspaper Deathwatch, Newspapers.

 The reason native works is because the advertising is treated as a unit of content on the platform where it lives.
 That may seem obvious, but it’s an important observation.
 When a brands’s content competes on equal footing alongside a publisher’s content, everyone wins.
 Those search ads – they win if they are contextually relevant and add value to the consumer’s search results.
 Those promoted tweets only get promoted if people respond to them – a signal of relevance and value.
 The same is true for all truly “native” ad products.
 If the native ad content is good, it will get engagement.
 The industry is evolving toward rewarding advertising that doesn’t interrupt and is relevant and value additive.
 That’s a good thing.

-Posted: under Digital Migration, New Marketing, new media, Newspaper Deathwatch, Newspapers, Webconomics, Wrongheaded solutions.
+Posted: under Digital Migration, New Marketing, new media, Newspaper Deathwatch, Newspapers.

-Tags: access fees, aggregation, inbound links, Jeff Jarvis, link economy, Mark Cuban, media bundle, Michael Wolff, newspaper, online subscription, paid content, paying for news, paywalls, revenue stream
+Tags: access fees, aggregation, inbound links, Jeff Jarvis, link economy, Mark Cuban, media bundle, Michael Wolff, new media, newspaper, Newspaper Deathwatch, Newspapers, online subscription, paid content, paying for news, paywalls, revenue stream, Webconomics, Wrongheaded solutions

 In which I get very “Meta” and write a blog post that aggregates other blog posts that were written about aggregation.